Design-Computing/Design-Computing.github.io/md/week1.md

 ### Homework

-- Ensure you have your dev environment set up.
+- Make sure that you have your dev environment set up.

 - In the week1 folder, complete: - exercise1.py